jonshiach/graphics-notes/_sources/_pages/07_Moving_the_camera.md

 $$ \vec{eye} = \vec{eye} + \vec{v} \, \Delta t$$

 4. Add collision detection so that the camera cannot pass through the cube objects.
-A simple (but crude) way of doing this is:
+A simple (but crude) way of doing this is [^aabb]:

    - Loop through all the cubes
      - Calculate a vector from the camera position to the object centre: $\vec{offset} = \vec{object} - \vec{eye}$
      - If $\| \vec{offset} \| < 0$
        - Move camera away from object: $\vec{eye} = \vec{eye} + \| \vec{offset} \| \, \vec{offset}$

+[^aabb]: A better way of handling collision detection is to use Axis-Aligned Bounding Box (AABB) collision.

 ---